JoelBalmer/code-test-node-backend/README.md

 11. ~~Make users JSON list in config~~
 12. ~~Truncate name~~
 13. ~~Report back to 'user' that they can't update room name AND they have succesfully updated availability~~
+14. Remove return line from routes (if error)
+15. Move truncation to db query files

 # Recent projects
 For many more projects, head to [github.com/JoelBalmer](https://github.com/JoelBalmer)